cloudwatt/applications/bundle-xenial-lamp/README_EN.md

  ...
 Good!
 Go to the [Apps page](https://www.cloudwatt.com/en/apps/) on the Cloudwatt website, choose the apps, press **DEPLOY** and follow the simple steps...
 2 minutes later, a green button appears... **ACCESS**: you have your Wordpress!.

-### All of this is fine, but you do not have a way to run the stack thru the console ?
+### Don't you have a way to run the stack thru the console ?

 Yes !
 Using the console, you can deploy a LAMP server: